 I am a prize winning and published Wildlife Photographer with a passion for Bird Photography.
 My home is in Devon, UK, alongside the RSPB nature reserve on the Exe Estuary which is a SSSI, SPA and Ramsar protected site for wildfowl and wading birds.
 I am also a short distance from Dartmoor National Park.
 This means I have access to miles of beautiful coast and country landscape which provides varied habitats for all types of wild birds.

-I am also an RSPB and BTO volunteer which mostly involves bird surveys and photogaphic support.
+I am also a BTO volunteer which mostly involves counting birds!

 One of my photographs of a Dormouse taken on the RSPB Exe Estuary Reserves was the first Dormouse sighting on the reserves and has appeared in several local and national publications.
 I have also been awarded first prize in the RSPB 2019 'Inspiring Nature' Calendar competition.

 Follow me on Twitter or email me at firstname.lastname@example.org

 “In 2013 my world turned upside down when my husband was diagnosed with Advanced Kidney Cancer